Gabor Fields: Orientation-Selective Level-of-Detail for Volume Rendering: Our method

 \subsection{Frequency and Orientation-aware Volume Rendering}

 Interesting opportunities for acceleration arise when a volume can be decomposed spectrally and angularly.
 In certain orientations, Gabor kernels have line integral values close to zero.
 This allows us to simply avoid ray-tracing subsets of the mixture depending on the ray orientation, or importance sample sets of particles based on their frequency, density, and orientation.
 In order to explain the concept of orientation selectivity, we plot several Gabor kernels with different frequencies in the spatial domain and their respective power spectrum plots in Fourier space in Figure~\ref{fig:selectivity_spectral}.
 We also include an animated version of this plot in the Supplementary material.
 In essence, the projected integral and frequency of a Gabor kernel along a ray is highly dependent on its orientation with respect to the modulation plane.
-In the extreme case of integrating along the very plane, its integral tends to zero.
+In the extreme case of integrating along the plane itself, its integral tends to zero.
 Higher frequencies (right in Figure~\ref{fig:selectivity_spectral}) exhibit higher orientation selectivity.
 We further include the integral of an exemplary 3D Gabor kernel along a plane for visualization at different orientations in Figure~\ref{fig:selectivity_kernel}.